Sami Kelopuro: Progress

 Despite shying away from the spotlight when he first became popular among railbirds, he started blogging at Coinflip, a poker website that he started with fellow Finnish poker pro Ilari Sahamies.
 When playing poker online, Kelopuro enjoys challenging himself by playing against some of the best poker players in the world.

 During the past years he has started to show results also in live poker tournaments, for a total of more than $200,000 in winnings.
 In May 2011 he won the Spring Championship of Online Poker Event 38-H ($10,300 No-Limit Hold’em Main Event) for $504,691.09.

 In August 2019, Sami Kelopuro won $1.3 Million during 8 hours in a PLO Omaha heads-up game against an unknown player.

 As of 2021, Sami Kelopuro has accumulated $1.152 million in live tournament earnings.

 Online Poker

 Kelopuro has the most success in playing online poker.
-He is one of the biggest multi table tournament winners in online poker history, cashing for $15.5 million over a number of sites.
+He is one of the biggest multi table tournament winners in online poker history, cashing for $23.3 million over a number of sites.

-On PokerStars, he plays under the screen name “Lrslzk”, where he collected $5.7 million in tournament winnings.
+On PokerStars, he plays under the screen name “Lrslzk”, where he collected $6.6 million in tournament winnings.

-On Natural8-GGNetwork, Kelopuro uses the moniker “MiMosa1”.
-On that site, he collected $5.4 million in MTT cashes.
+On GGNetwork Kelopuro used the alias “MiMosa1” and his real name.
+On that site, he collected over $13 million in MTT cashes.